SiChiTong/SimpleArmMoverWithROS/README.md

 # Simple Arm Mover Simulation With ROS
-Ros Nodes are a key abtraction that allows a robot system to be build modularly.This is an example of writing ROS nodes in Python.
+Ros Nodes are a key abtraction that allows a robot system to be build modularly.
+This is an example of writing ROS nodes in Python.

 ## Nodes
 * simple_mover-publish joint angle to simple_arm